xpack-dev-tools/openocd-xpack/README-DEVELOP.md

 #### Install Ubuntu

-Then follow the instruction in the [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) page and install Ubuntu.
+Follow the instruction in the [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) page and install Ubuntu.